 Is it safe to get the flu shot during IVF?

 Exercise is almost always a good thing!
 It improves your overall physical health, but it does a lot for your mental wellbeing too.
-I am a huge advocate for exercise.
+We are big advocates for moving your body here at Illume.

 Movement such as walking, elliptical training and light weight exercises are all safe.
 Yoga is also great.
-We even offer a research-backed, free weekly yoga class here at Illume Fertility called Fertile Yoga.
-A lot of our patients take this class, so attending also gives you a chance to meet other patients going through the same experience.
+We even offer a research-backed, free, weekly yoga class here at Illume Fertility called Fertile Yoga.
+A lot of our patients take this class, so attending also gives you a chance to meet other people going through the same experience.

-Note: One form of exercise that we tell all patients to refrain from during IVF stimulation is CrossFit or high-intensity interval training (HIIT).
-Here's why:your ovaries are growing and becoming larger.
-When that happens, it can increase your risk of ovarian torsion (when the ovary twists on itself, causing pain).
+One form of exercise that we tell all patients to refrain from during IVF stimulation is CrossFit or high-intensity interval training (HIIT).

 Because CrossFit or high-intensity interval training can increase your chance of ovarian torsion, we ask you to refrain from these types of exercise during the stimulation phase of your IVF cycle.
 We promise we'll let you get back to that sort of routine when the time is right, but we always want you to be safe.